 What specific features of a golf glove should I look for?

-A good glove will hold onto the golf club well, so you don’t have to exert a high amount of grip pressure to keep the club from slipping during your swing.
+A good glove will hold onto the golf club well, so you don’t have to exert much grip pressure to keep the club from slipping during your swing.

-I like a mostly leather glove with some flexible lycra accents that make it stretchy and flexible.
+I mostly like leather gloves with some flexible lycra accents that make them stretchy and flexible.
 This allows for a tight fit but still maximum freedom of motion.

-The leather should be thin enough to provide an excellent feel but thick enough so that it won’t tear midway through a round.
+The leather should be thin enough to provide an excellent feel but thick enough not to tear midway through a round.

 For rainy conditions, you’ll want a glove that grips well when it’s soaking wet and then dries out quickly.
-In cold weather, you should look for as thin a glove as you can find that still keeps your hands comfortably warm.
+In cold weather, you should look for as thin a glove as possible that keeps your hands comfortably warm.

 How can I prevent getting blisters when playing golf?

-You might even want to look into wearing a glove on both hands if you’re still fighting blisters.
+If you’re still fighting blisters, you might even want to consider wearing gloves on both hands.
 Some people just have softer skin that blisters up more quickly.

 Can I use golf gloves if I have arthritis?

-Not only can you use golf gloves for grip & comfort when you have arthritis, you absolutely should.
+Yes, you should use golf gloves if you have arthritis.
 I’d suggest checking out the Bionic StableGrip reviewed above, as it may enable you to play more golf than you thought possible with arthritis.

 Recommended: How to Clean Golf Gloves